techscreeens/csts/COMMENTS.md

   plugin to generate the PropTypes - this has the advantage of providing both compile time and dev runtime type checking.
 I see in the Tech Radar that typescript would appear to be your preferred approach for this

+* I have used CSS grid with a flex fallback for IE11.
+I have

 ## Testing